-WWE News: The Miz & Maryse Talk New Reality Show, ‘SmackDown’ Moving To Fox, And Miz Challenges Jeff Bezos
+WWE News: The Miz And Maryse Talk New Reality Show, ‘SmackDown’ Moving To Fox, And Miz Challenges Jeff Bezos

 The Miz is one of the most over superstars in the WWE, and fans are looking forward to his new reality show, Miz and Mrs., co-starring his wife Maryse.
 The reality show is set to debut on the USA Network on July 24, 2018, and the WWE has been heavily promoting it.

 The Miz keeps himself busy these days.
 In addition to wrestling every week on SmackDown and filming his reality show, the WWE superstar recently participated in the MLB All-Star Legends & Celebrity Softball Game where he won MVP of the event.
-Recently, The Miz and Maryse were interviewed by Cheddar, and the power couple discussed their new show, how they think SmackDown will do once it moves to Fox in Fall 2019, and he also issued a challenge to Amazon CEO Jeff Bezos.
+Recently,the Miz and Maryse were interviewed by Cheddar, and the power couple discussed their new show, how they think SmackDown will do once it moves to Fox in the fall of 2019, and he also issued a challenge to Amazon CEO Jeff Bezos.

-As seen in the video below, The Miz said participating in the legends and celebrity softball game and winning the MVP is one of the proudest moments of his life.
-Growing up as a kid in Cleveland, Ohio, The Miz played a lot of little league, so playing softball in a major league stadium with a bunch of legends was an honor for the WWE superstar.
+As seen in the video below, the Miz said participating in the legends and celebrity softball game and winning the MVP is one of the proudest moments of his life.
+Growing up as a kid in Cleveland, Ohio, the Miz played a lot of little league, so playing softball in a major league stadium with a bunch of legends was an honor for the WWE superstar.

 Don’t worry I gave everyone Miz Participation Awards for their efforts. @mlb All-Star #CelebSoftball pic.twitter.com/l5BOr1JZov